 Cows, pecan trees, okra fields, rusty tin roofs and plenty of racism just weren’t for this free spirited 19-year-old boy.
 So I ran hard to get away from that run-down family farm.
-In one giant, naive leap that freaked the family out, I left South Carolina to enroll, as the only American exchange student at the University of Zambia.
+In one giant, naive leap that freaked the family out, I left South Carolina to enroll, as the only, actually the first, American exchange student at the University of Zambia.

 I landed in a different world, swooning.
 Everything was skewed but familiar and the combination fascinated me.

 Skeletal trees, strange fruits, tin-roofed shacks and an upside down mix of races sparked a wanderlust, that would lead to decades of traveling and seeking; all centered around plants.